galileolajara/cp1/README.md

-# New programming language that tries to be as simple as C
+# New programming language aiming to be as simple as C
 I noticed that many new languages like Zig, Rust, V, Odin, C3, etc aren't candidates for the most simplest newer language, just like how simple C is among others.
 So I thought of sharing my own language in the hopes that it others might find it fitting for their search of a simplest newer language.
 Aside from being simple, it also aims to have very fast incremental compilation.

 What does Hello World look like?